LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 select * from cos://us-south/fhir-audit-dev where EVENTTIME BETWEEN "2019-06-05" and "2019-06-06" and ATTACHMENTS_CONTENT LIKE '%fhir-read%' into cos://us-south/fhir-audit-dev-res stored as csv
 ```

-Samples queries for the raw JSON CADF events:
+Sample queries for the raw JSON CADF events:

 ```
 select * from cos://us-south/fhir-audit-dev0 stored as json where EVENTTIME BETWEEN "2019-06-01" and "2019-06-08" and action="unknown" into cos://us-south/fhir-audit-dev0-res stored as json